Berserk-Games/Tabletop-Simulator-API/docs/systemconsole.md

 * `@@` - Two `@` in a row silences the remainder of the script; each command will behave as if it had a `@` before it.  `@@` again will disable this effect.
 * `#` - At the start of a line is used for comments; the line will be ignored.
 * `:` - At the start of a line is used to specify a label, which may be skipped to with the `skip` command.
-* `{` and `}` - If you surround a variable with these then it will be evaluated during the script execution; you may add additional braces to delay execution.
-Whenever a command being executed has braces in its parameters it will strip one layer off, and only evaluate at the point there are only one set.
-You can see this used in the above `autoexec` in order to insert the `hovered` variable.
+* `{` and `}` - If you surround a variable with these then it will be evaluated during the script execution; you may add additional braces to delay evaluation.
+Whenever a command being executed has braces in its parameters it will either strip one layer off (if there is more than one), or evaluate the enclosed variable (if there is only one layer); e.g. `{{hovered}}` will become `{hovered}`, whereas `{hovered}` will become the component currently under the mouse pointer.
+You can see this used in the above `autoexec`.
 Another example; say you wanted a binding which could add a binding to another key.
 We add this line to the `autoexec`:
 ``` bash
 bind right_shift bind right_control spectator_camera_target {{{hovered}}}
 ```